1nv1/php-periphery-serial/README.md

 A php extension for peripheral I/O Serial in GNU/Linux.

+## Warning

+This project isn't yet useful.
+The commits are a backup process only.

 ## Introduction

 The goal of this project is build a wrapper (serial I/O) of [c-periphery](https://github.com/vsergeev/c-periphery)